Guidance

 • redecoration between tenants to restore the property to its original condition

 Replacing a part of the property with the nearest modern equivalent is still a repair if the improvement is incidental to the repair, such as replacing a single-glazed window with a double-glazed window.
-Check examples of typical maintenance and repair costs.
+Read examples of typical maintenance and repair costs.

 If you have an insurance policy that covers the cost of some repairs to your property, you can only claim the additional expenses that you incurred for repairs which the insurance pay-out did not cover.

-This also applies if you keep your tenant’s deposit from a Tenancy Deposit Scheme to cover damages they’ve caused to the property.
+This also applies if you keep your tenant’s deposit from a tenancy deposit scheme to cover damages they’ve caused to the property.
 You can only claim expenses incurred for repairs in excess of the amount of the deposit that you kept.

 You cannot claim the costs for replacing furnishings or equipment in a property.
 These are not allowable as costs of maintenance and repairs, but from 6 April 2016 they may qualify for replacement of domestic items relief.